-Periodically check the lubrication of the stem.
+Periodically check the lubrication of the piston rod.
 Exposure to dirt, weather or even frequent washing or with solvents and detergents removes the lubricant film prepared by the manufacturer.
 If necessary, a small amount of lubricant on the rod considerably extends the life of the cylinder.

 If you take your cylinder to pressure, load and / or energy limits, you may not make it anymore.

 It is advisable not to reach the end positions with violent impacts.
 If necessary, use cylinders equipped with cushioning and, if possible, use external brakes.

 Different solutions are available to solve these mechanical problems.
 The first suggestion is however to use appropriate fixing accessories.

 Knowing what to do, how to do it and when to do it, always referring to the Cy.Pag.
 Instructions for use and maintenance, will guarantee maximum performance for your cylinder.

 Remember that a cylinder that does not work well could break and create major problems for your expensive machinery.